Discover Minerva Pool in Dharawal National Park

 Also starting from the Victoria Road car park is the easy walking track to the scenic O’Hares Creek Lookout.

-This is a family-friendly 2.5 km return walk through scenic bushland, leading to a large lookout platform that offers spectacular views over O’Hares Creek and surroundings.
+This is a family-friendly 2.5 km return walk through scenic bushland, leading to a large lookout platform that offers spectacular views over O’Hares Creek and its surroundings.

-Minerva Pool in Dharawal National Park
+The beautiful Minerva Pool in Dharawal NP

 Leave a comment